Alert

 Application Process for a Commercial Driving School

 If you're interested in opening and operating a commercial driver training school to train drivers on operating vehicles that are at least 26,001 pounds, you must follow certain state and federal regulations to become a school.
-To start, you must complete an application and provide all of the following documents:
+To start, you must download an application and instruction sheet as well as provide all of the following documents:

 Mail the completed documents to: